Search

 The ultimate of these strategies is called a Memory Palace.
 When using it, you’ll automatically break the monologue down into manageable parts.

-But to use the technique, you need to actually have a Memory Palace, so let’s start with this crucial step.
+But to use the technique, you need to actually have a Memory Palace.
+But developing and using one is not necessarily the first step.

 In case you’re new to the Memory Palace technique, it’s simple to grasp.
 All you do is select a familiar location, create a mental journey through it and then lay breadcrumbs that help you recall what you want to remember.